 Q: What is CEGA’s organizational structure?

-CEGA is governed by two Faculty Directors (Edward Miguel and Joshua Blumenstock), an Executive Director (Carson Christiano), a Director of Research (Bilal Siddiqi), and a Director or Operations (Lauren Russell).
+CEGA is governed by two Faculty Directors (Edward Miguel and Joshua Blumenstock), an Executive Director (Carson Christiano), and a Director of Operations (Lauren Russell).
 The Center receives strategic input from a 6-8 member Faculty Advisory Committee (FAC) as well as a 10-12 member external Advisory Board.
-Each sector program or theme is run by a Program Manager, often with the support of a Program Associate.
+Each sector, program or theme is run by a Program Manager, often with the support of a Program Associate.
 We often hire Postdoctoral Scholars, Graduate Student Researchers (GSRs), and interns to carry out special projects.
 A centralized Operations team provides support on matters related to financial management, HR, events, and communications across the Center.
 Please reference our Organizational Chart and our staff page for more information.

 Resources for Affiliates